andrew-codechimp/andrew-codechimp.github.io/src/content/portfolio/ha-fake-devices.md

 order: 6
 ---

-Create fake devices allowing you to attach helpers entities.
+Create fake devices allowing you to attach helper entities.
 Useful for adding battery notes to real world devices such as remotes.